theme-ontology/python-totolo/README.md

 Python's builtin methods `help()` and `dir()` yields useful information on any of these objects.
 The linked source code for them is intended to be readable.
-For any theme or story objects, doing `obj.text_canonical()` yields a canonical text representation of the object and all its contents.
+For any theme or story objects, doing `obj.text_canonical()` or `obj.print()` yields a canonical text representation of the object and all its contents.
 For the field or keyword objects doing `obj.str()` or `print(obj)` yields a text representation of that object.